lijunxian111/ChemVlm/README.md

 Steps:
 1. Create an 'image' folder under the root dir.
-2. Download the image files here and put them under the image folder.
+2. Download the image files <a href='https://drive.google.com/drive/folders/1zCFMTtK58SofvF5ygU21AAKcOx9L7alC?usp=drive_link'>here</a> and put them under the image folder.
 Like this: 'image/chem_ocr/...'.
 Remember to keep the initial name of the folder!('mm_pure_fix' refers to MMCR-bench)

 ## Reference
 If this help you, please kindly cite: